 Tai Chi movements always puzzle onlookers.
 At first, it seems to them that they are watching a movie in slow motion and they wonder how this can be good for you.
 When Tai Chi students claim that this is a martial art, it is hard to believe.
 About a hundred years ago, Tai Chi was considered one of the top four martial art systems in China.
 It belongs to the Nei Jia school or internal family of kung fu.
 Xingyi and Bagua are their close relatives.

 In Tai Chi or Wu Dao Gong, our training is designed to transform the body from tension to relaxation, weakness to strength, lethargic to energetic and uncoordinated to coordinated.
 We achieve this through a process of static, semi-static and dynamic exercises that loosen, stretch, strengthen, integrate and align the entire body.
 The initial exercises are done slowly and deliberately to foster awareness of how our bodies move.
-This helps us to avoid moving in a mechanical manner.
+This helps us to avoid moving mechanically.
 Some of the first advice we hear in Chinese health and martial arts is to know yourself.
-This alludes to bei
+This alludes to being aware o

 Awareness of the many benefits of meditation and exercise in today’s world is much greater than at any other time in our history.
-In fact, it is virtually a revolution in terms of the growing popularity and acknowledgement of the well-being they bestow.
+It is virtually a revolution in terms of the growing popularity and acknowledgement of the well-being they bestow.
 Yet over 2000 years ago, Taoist masters, such as Lao Tzu and Chuang Tzu, were promoting the importance of meditation and energy cultivation.

 Everyone would like to be healthy and strong and enjoy a high quality of life up to a ripe old age.
 However, every activity in life costs us energy; even digestion requires energy.
 Food and sleep do not appear to be sufficient to sustain our vitality.
 So what is this magic that will rejuvenate our lives?